codemix/htmling/README.md

 });
 ```

-In development mode, you'll probably want to enable the `watch` option.
+In development mode, you should probably enable the `watch` option.
 This will reload your
 templates when they change on disk:

 ```js